xin-hedera/hedera-mirror-node/docs/importer/README.md

 - `CryptoTransferTransaction`: Fungible and non-fungible only.
 For fungible, only if a single transfer pair.
 - `TokenAirdropTransaction`: Fungible and non-fungible.
 For fungible, only if a single transfer pair.
 - `TokenBurnTransaction`: Fungible and non-fungible
+- `TokenClaimAirdropTransaction`: Fungible and non-fungible.
+For fungible, only if a single transfer pair.
 - `TokenCreateTransaction`: Fungible
 - `TokenMintTransaction`: Fungible and non-fungible
 - `TokenRejectTransaction`: Fungible and non-fungible.
 For fungible, only if a single transfer pair.